Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Robustness Tests

 Since the projected cluster galaxy density profile falls as radius from the cluster centre increases, the effect of this choice is to up-weight the importance of spectroscopic redshifts in the cluster cores.
 Such redshifts will be repeated more often than spectroscopic redshifts in the cluster outskirts.
-If these galaxies had higher (lower) probability of being in projection relative to their outskirt counterparts, we would observe an increase (decrease) in projection effects in this alternate analysis.
+If these galaxies had higher (lower) probability of being in projection relative to their outskirt counterparts, we would observe an increase (decrease) in projection effects in this alternative analysis.

-As shown in Figure \ref{fig:fproj_vs_lambda_fib}, we find our results in this alternate analysis to be consistent with those of our fiducial analyses for all richness-redshift bins except the low richness bin $5 \leq \lambda \leq 20$ at $z\sim0.2$.
+As shown in Figure \ref{fig:fproj_vs_lambda_fib}, we find our results in this alternative analysis to be consistent with those of our fiducial analyses for all richness-redshift bins except the low richness bin $5 \leq \lambda \leq 20$ at $z\sim0.2$.
 Even for the sole discrepant richness-redshift bin, the main findings of richness and redshift dependence of projection effects hold.
-We therefore conclude that this robustness test indicates that the constraints on projection effects described in this work do not depend sensitively on the impact of fibre collisions on the cluster galaxy selection.
+We therefore conclude that this robustness test indicates that the constraints on projection effects described in this work do not depend sensitively on fibre collision effects.
 We note that $\fproj$ is almost always lower in the fibre test case compared to to the fiducial, but this trend is largely eliminated in $b_\lambda$.
 This is consistent with the plausible notion that galaxies in the projected centre of a cluster are more likely to be cluster members, but since \redmapper{} accounts for this spatial dependence in its membership probability the richness bias is more consistent between the runs.